 What are the R100's advantages?

-While the R50 holds most of the advantages, and some of them are significant, the lower price line item on the R100's list holds significant weight.
+While the R50 holds most of the advantages, and some of them are compelling, the lower price line item on the R100's list holds significant weight.

 It is always interesting to compare a camera to its predecessor, and the Canon EOS M50 Mark II gets that distinction for the R100.
 The R100 is to the left of the M50 II below.